MelissaData/EmailObject-Python3/README.md

   This is convenient when you want to get results for a specific email address in one run instead of testing multiple email addresses in interactive mode.

-- -license (optional): a license string to test the email object
+- -license (optional): a license string to test the Email Object
 - -quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive

-	The script will prompt the user for an email address, then use the provided email to test Email object.
+	The script will prompt the user for an email address, then use the provided email to test Email Object.
 For example:
 	```
-	$ .\MelissaDataEmailObjectWindowsPython3Sample.ps1
+	$ .\MelissaEmailObjectWindowsPython3.ps1
 	```
     For quiet mode:
     ```
-    $ .\MelissaDataEmailObjectWindowsPython3Sample.ps1 -quiet
+    $ .\MelissaEmailObjectWindowsPython3.ps1 -quiet
     ```
 - Command Line

-	You can pass an email in ```-email``` parameter and a license string in ```-license``` parameter to test Email object.
+	You can pass an email in ```-email``` parameter and a license string in ```-license``` parameter to test Email Object.
 For example:
 	```
-    $ .\MelissaDataEmailObjectWindowsPython3Sample.ps1 -email "info@melissa.com"
+    $ .\MelissaEmailObjectWindowsPython3.ps1 -email "info@melissa.com"
-    $ .\MelissaDataEmailObjectWindowsPython3Sample.ps1 -email "info@melissa.com" -license "<your_license_string>"
+    $ .\MelissaEmailObjectWindowsPython3.ps1 -email "info@melissa.com" -license "<your_license_string>"
     ```
 	For quiet mode:
     ```
-    $ .\MelissaDataEmailObjectWindowsPython3Sample.ps1 -email "info@melissa.com" -quiet
+    $ .\MelissaEmailObjectWindowsPython3.ps1 -email "info@melissa.com" -quiet
-    $ .\MelissaDataEmailObjectWindowsPython3Sample.ps1 -email "info@melissa.com" -license "<your_license_string>" -quiet
+    $ .\MelissaEmailObjectWindowsPython3.ps1 -email "info@melissa.com" -license "<your_license_string>" -quiet
     ```
 This is the expected output from a successful setup for interactive mode: